gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

 ```

 ::: warning
-You might notice that when you scan the same QR code multiple times in a row, `decode` is still only emitted once.
+If you scan the same QR code multiple times in a row, `decode` is still only emitted once.
 When you hold a QR code in the camera, frames are actually decoded multiple times a second but you don't want to be flooded with `decode` events that often.
 That's why the last decoded QR code is always cached and only new results are propagated.
-However when you activate `paused` or modify the `camera` prop, this internal cache is cleared.
+However setting `paused` to `true` or changing the value of `camera` resets this internal cache.
 :::

 ### `detect`